tiprankstipranks

 Corporate Activity and Growth - Risk 3

-We may be unable to successfully manage growth and maintain operational efficiencies.
+We may be unable to successfully manage growth.

 Successful implementation and execution of our business strategy will require that we effectively manage our growth.
-As the Company grows, we are often faced with decisions to (i) expand certain product lines and discontinue others, (ii) open or expand new facilities and close others, (iii) allocate resources between new and established markets, or (iv) allocate resources between the expansion of organic business and the acquisition of new product lines.
-The outcome of each of these decisions is uncertain, and even with the exercise of excellent business judgment, results may not align with expectations because of the many factors listed in this section.
-In addition, our management will need to continue to implement changes in certain aspects of our business, improve our information systems, infrastructure and operations to respond to increased demand, attract and retain qualified personnel, and develop, train, and manage an increasing number of employees.
+As Merit grows, we are often faced with decisions to (i) expand certain product lines and discontinue others, (ii) open or expand new facilities and close others, (iii) allocate resources between new and established markets, or (iv) allocate resources between the expansion of organic business and the acquisition of new product lines.
+The outcome of each of these decisions is uncertain, and even with the exercise of excellent business judgment, results may not align with expectations.
+Our management will need to continue to implement changes in certain aspects of our business, improve our information systems, infrastructure and operations to respond to increased demand, attract and retain qualified personnel, and develop, train, and manage an increasing number of employees.
 We may not have the resources available to implement certain necessary changes, and as a result, growth may be delayed or we may not be able to take advantage of certain business opportunities.
 Growth has placed, and will likely continue to place, an increasing strain on our management, sales and other personnel, and on our financial, product design, marketing, distribution, technology and other resources.
 Any failure to manage growth effectively could have a material adverse effect on our business, operations or financial condition.

 Tech & Innovation